smcclab/smc-course/_assessments/04-lens-performance.md

 ---
-title: LENS performance
+title: LENS Performance
-summary: This is it - your chance to make some noise.
+tagline: Now's the time to make some noise.
 permalink: /assessments/lens-performance/
 show_toc: true
+image: assets/photos/2022-lh3.jpg
+image_alt: Photo by Charles Martin
 ---

 ## Outline

-- **Performance Dates:** 3 (11am, 3pm), 4 (11am, 3pm), 7 (3pm) November 2022
+- **Performance Dates:** TBA (during the exam period)
-- **Artefact Submission Date:** 23:59 14/11/2022
+- **Artefact Submission Date:** 23:59 2/6/2023
-- **Mark weighting:** 50%
+- **Mark weighting:** 40%
 - **Submission:** submit your assignment according to the [instructions below](#submission-process)
 - **Policies:** Late submission not permitted.

 ## Description

-At the end of semester your **LENS performance** will be assessed in terms of quality of the artefact itself and through a live performance.
+The LENS (Laptop Ensemble) performance is the major project for this course.
+You will create a computer music system that can be performed live by a group of students at a live concert.
+This could take the form of a new computer music instrument or composition that a group of performers can control.

-We are looking for performances (and associated artefacts) that are sophisticated in terms of fundamental concepts in music computing, have a high design/compositional quality, and that allow a high level of expression and collaboration during performance.
+Your performance must be sophisticated in terms of fundamental concepts in music computing, have high technical quality as a coherent performance, and demonstrate a high level of expression and collaboration by the performers.

+In order to create your LENS Performance, you will be assigned to a laptop ensemble during the semester  and you must involve all members of the ensemble in your performance.

+You will also submit all of your performance materials (code) and a readme PDF explaining how your performance works after your concert.

+In summary, your LENS performance consists of:

 ## Specification

 Your LENS performance consists of:

 1. an in-person **ensemble performance** that you will participate in with your group
-2. **performance materials** submitted through GitLab
+2. **performance materials** PDF submitted through Wattle

 There are two representations of your LENS performance: the **ensemble performance** at the final gig, and the **performance materials** you'll submit